fernando-espinosa-clip/Score-Calculator/PERFORMANCE_ANALYSIS.md

 The action will comment on the pull request with a summary of the results, including:

-- The URLs that were analyzed
+- The local URLs that were analyzed
 - A link to the detailed Lighthouse CI report
-- A summary of the analysis
+- A summary of the analysis indicating that the tests were run on the local build of the PR branch

 ## Troubleshooting

 If you encounter any issues with the action, check the following:

 1. Make sure the `ACCESS_TOKEN` secret is properly set up.
+2. Make sure the local server is running correctly.
+Check the action logs for any errors related to starting the server.
+3. Make sure the build process completed successfully.
+Check the action logs for any build errors.
-2. Make sure the URLs are accessible from the GitHub Actions runner.
+4. Make sure the URLs are correctly pointing to the local server.
-3. Check the action logs for any error messages.
+5. Check the action logs for any error messages from Lighthouse CI.

 ## Further Customization